Ando Money Review: Banking to Fight Climate Change

 As of 2023, Ando Money has closed its doors.
-This review is currently being left for historical purposes.
+This Ando Money review is currently live for historical purposes.

-If you’d like to know that the bank you’re using is doing a great deal to help the environment, then Ando Money might be the right bank for you.
+If you want to know that the bank you’re using is doing a great deal to help the environment, Ando Money might be the right bank for you.

-In this review, we will be covering everything that there is to know about Ando Money, helping you decide whether it’s the right financial choice for you.
+In this Ando Money review, we will cover everything there is to know about Ando Money, helping you decide whether it’s the right financial choice for you.

 What is Ando Money?